-What do you think about the controversy started by Barrichello after Malesia, when Schumacher overtook him in a difficult situation?
+What do you think about the controversy started by Barrichello after Malaysia, when Schumacher overtook him in a difficult situation?

 "Rubens has not yet understood that it is Michael who tells him what to do, not vice versa.
-Still I like Barrichello.
-It would be better if he did not hit Ralf at Interlagos but it is a very fast driver".
+Still, I like Barrichello.
+It would be better if he did not hit Ralf at Interlagos but he is a very fast driver".

 There is a big rivalry between BMW and Mercedes in Germany:

 "There are substantial differences.
 BMW chose to make the engine in Germany with their engineers, with the support of the mechanics who work in the production series.
 There is synergy for a lot of things, starting from the research centre, electronics, etc. Mercedes instead creates the engine in England, relying on experts such as Mario Illien, who has a society.
-A different approach".
+It is a different approach".

-Now it is time for Imola.
+It is now time for Imola.
 What is your best memory?

-"I did not risk with the same easiness as before.
-Since that moment I always gambled drive.
-An overtake with the tires in the grass?
-I did it at Hockenheim, it worked and tried again.
+"I do not take risks with the same ease as before.
+Since that moment I have always gambled drive.
+An overtake with the tyres in the grass?
+I did it at Hockenheim, it worked and I tried again.
 Every time I dared more.
-Then, at Imola, I became aware that I could have also died and I did not I didn't push my luck that much".
+Then, at Imola, I became aware that I could have also died and I do not push my luck that much anymore".

 What is your best race at Imola?

 "The 1990 one, won by Patrese.
 I was leading until just before the end of the race with McLaren.
 I broke a valve, goodbye success but I raced very well.
-I stepped many time on the podium.
-The track was beautiful as well as Imola’s girls".
+I stepped many times on the podium.
+The track was beautiful as well as the Imola girls".

 "I know.
-In fact, in my first years at Ferrari there were two races that were worth an entire championship for whom worked at Maranello: Imola and Monza, even if our car was not competitive. when we arrived on one of those track the engine transformed itself and was faster.
+In fact, in my first years at Ferrari there were two races that were worth an entire championship for those who worked at Maranello: Imola and Monza, even if our car was not competitive.
+When we arrived on one of those tracks, the engine transformed itself and was faster.
 I still do not know how to explain it".

-Michael Schumacher already won three times at Imola.
-On the 1st of May 1994, at the wheel of the della Benetton, in the tragic day of Ayrton Senna’s passing and in 1999/2000 as a Ferrari driver.
-A third consecutive victory would put him in first place in the standings of most wins in F1.
-At the moment, he divides first place with Senna and Alain Prost.
-At Imola, 200.000 spectators will suffer for Ferrari.
-You cannot pretend that it is just another race.
-Michael knows it and that his main priority to win it does not allow for digressions:
+Michael Schumacher already won three times at Imola, once for Benetton and twice with Ferrari.
+On Sunday, May 1, 1994, the day Ayrton Senna passed away, he won the race for Benetton.
+The German then won in 1999/2000 as a Ferrari driver.
+A third consecutive victory would put him in 1st place in the standings for most wins in Formula 1.
+At the moment, he shares 1st place with Senna and Prost.
+At Imola, 200,000 spectators will suffer for Ferrari.
+The Maranello team cannot pretend that it is just another race.
+Michael also knows this.
+In fact, his main priority is to win the race without any trouble:

 "It is easy to get used to winning.
 Now I hope to take my third consecutive win at Imola and to gain precious points for the standings".

 "Coulthard stood three times out of three on the podium.
-The six-point advantage over him are not much, given that 14 races still remain.
-Then I will also need to get used to often fight with my little brother Ralf, who seem to be quite competitive.
-The Williams-BMW chassis-engine-tire package is valid.
+The six-point advantage over him is not much, given that there are 14 races left.
+Then I will also need to get used to often fighting with my little brother Ralf, who seems to be quite competitive.
+The Williams-BMW chassis-engine-tyre package is valid.
 I think that we are going to see very interesting races in this season".

-In addition, the Schumacher targeted fuel will go on sale within a few days and it seems that there are already a number of bookings at Shell’s petrol stations.
-For the first time, a Formula 1 fuel will go on sale.
+Furthermore, the Schumacher-targeted fuel will go on sale in a few days’ time.
+It seems that there are already a number of bookings at the Shell petrol stations.
+A Formula 1 fuel will go on sale for the first time ever.
 In previous years, especially during the turbo engine period, the Formula 1 fuel was literally flying off the shelves.
-On the circuits, the teams, at the end of each grand prix left the leftover fuel because it could no longer be transported.
-Thus, during the course of the evening, there was an assault on the kegs: with a tube, by sucking with the mouth, they were filling up tanks of fuels for the production cars.
-Yet, it was a period where the only fuel could guarantee a difference in the form of several horsepower.
+At the end of each grand prix, the teams left the leftover fuel since it could no longer be transported.
+Thus, there was an assault on the kegs during the evening.
+The fans were sucking fuel through a tube and were able to fill up tanks of fuel for the production cars.
+It was also a period where the fuel could guarantee an increase in horsepower.
 In the new millennium, the race fuels are basically comparable to the commercial ones.
-However, the one used by Ferrari, as well as having many additives which the normal commercial fuels do not have, have an octane rating of 99 as opposed to 95 for the ones normally on the market.
+However, the Shell fuel has many additives that the normal commercial fuels do not have.
+It has an octane rating of 99, as opposed to 95 for the fuels that are normally on the market.
 A Ferrari technician explains:

 "We did lengthy tests on the production series cars at Fiorano.
 We found that this fuel is also good for normal engines, in the sense that it contributes to avoid and eliminate incrustations.
 Thus, Shell has decided to put it on the market".

-Arriving at Imola, in the minutes leading up to the FIA press conference, Schumacher and Coulthard met in the paddock.
-The encounter arose from some published statements in some German newspapers, in which Coulthard attacked Schumacher, by defining him as an unfair driver who drives by his own rules.
+Schumacher and Coulthard meet in the Imola paddock before the start of the FIA press conference.
+Some German newspapers published Coulthard’s statements in which he defined Schumacher as an unfair driver who drives by his own rules.
 During the press conference, Schumacher clarifies:

 "David and I cleared the air after what had appeared in the German newspapers in recent days.
-He apologized of speaking to the press firstly rather to me directly.
+He apologised for speaking to the press first rather than to me directly.
 Everyone has the right to have their own opinions.
-He is free to criticize the FIA if necessary.
-I think his complaints to me were in relation to the FIA’s judgement in occasion of our previous fights, as it happened last year at Magny-Cours.
+He is free to criticise the FIA if necessary.
+I think his complaints to me were in relation to the FIA’s judgement on the occasion of our previous fights, as it happened last year at Magny-Cours.
 I can say that the past will not influence in any way our relationship.
 There is no big friendship between us, but there is no hatred either.
 I have the same relationship with him as I have with other Formula 1 drivers".

-Michael even denies the existence of internal conflicts at Ferrari after the Brazilian Grand Prix:
+Michael denies that there were internal conflicts after the Brazilian Grand Prix:

-"The car is certainly not very competitive, but it does mean that there was a quarrel between the team.
-I was the responsible of the set-up choice and that is it.
+"The car is certainly not very competitive, but it does not mean that there was a quarrel between the team.
+I was responsible for the set-up choice and that is it.
 Not everyone has to say what I must or must not do in order to develop the car.
-My engineers and I work tirelessly throughout the entire week-end but it was not enough to win in Brazil.
+My engineers and I worked tirelessly throughout the entire week-end but it was not enough to win in Brazil.
 We simply got the set-up wrong".

 Hakkinen is also downbeat:

 "I need a good result.
 In order to believe in it, you need to be one with the car and I do not have that feeling.
-All is not lost, but we need to start winning.
-It will be very difficult to take pole here".
+We have not lost yet, but we need to start winning.
+It will be very difficult to take the pole here".

-From the Williams garage, Ralf Schumacher is aiming for pole position and, who know, maybe the win as well:
+Ralf Schumacher is aiming for pole position and, who knows, maybe the win as well:

-"It is thanks to the BMW engine.
+"It is thanks to the Bmw engine.
 Nobody expected it to be this powerful after just one year.
 It usually takes between 4 or 5 practice seasons but we immediately nailed it.
-I can snatch pole from Michael".
+I can snatch the pole from Michael".

-He meanwhile asks the team to be cautious.
-Three racing collisions are too much: hence the playful inscription, Keep your distance, which is in the rear wing of both cars.
-The slogan also covers all the English trucks.
+He also asks the Williams team to be cautious.
+Three racing collisions are too much.
+Hence, the Williams rear wings have been adorned with a playful inscription: Keep your distance.
+The slogan also covers the English trucks.
 The idea came from a mechanic and it was immediately sponsored by the drivers and technicians.
+Ralf is thinking big:

-"At the start of season, we had a dream: to be in the fight between Ferrari and McLaren.
-One aim was already achieved: to be faster than the McLarens. if luck can assist us, we can be able to beat them in the race.
+"At the start of the season, we had a dream: to be in the fight with Ferrari and McLaren.
+One aim was already achieved: to be faster than the McLarens.
+If luck can assist us, we will be able to beat them in the race.
 Ferrari however is still ahead, but not by much.
 Do not be fooled by the lead of tenths of a second that Michael has today over me.
 At Imola, the Italian Tifosi are euphorically pushing Ferrari for the win.
 My brother has maybe helped this enthusiasm".

-Ralf is learning his brother’s art in underhanded jibes, when saying that Ferrari will have less fuel at the start of the race.
-And if so, he is ready to attack Michael at the start of the race:
+Ralf is learning his brother’s art in underhanded jibes.
+The Williams driver says that Ferrari will have less fuel at the start of the race.
+If that is the case, he is ready to attack Michael at the start of the race:

 "I want to win.
 In order to achieve this goal, I need to overtake my brother.
 True, it was easy to arrive in Formula 1 with this surname, but I cannot show my gratitude to him on track.
 In Brazil, I was 10 km/h faster than him, unfortunately Barrichello took me out of the race.
 Here it will be difficult but we can still give Ferrari a fight.
 As long as it does not rain".